 IWS is an oil and gas technology and service company that provides engineered controls, data acquisition and software to automate workflows and processes at live well completions operations of the oil and gas industry.
 IWS has over 150 employees, with offices in Calgary, Alberta, Houston, Texas, Midland, Texas and Denver, Colorado.
-For the twelve months ended December 31, 2023, IWS generated \$45.8 million in annual revenues, a 97% increase from the \$23.3 million in revenue generated in 2022.
+For the twelve months ended December 31, 2024, IWS generated \$52.6 million in annual revenues, a 15% increase from the \$45.8 million in revenue generated in 2023.

-Starting in the first quarter of 2024, IWS' financial results will be recorded within a newly formed Completions operating segment for the Company.
-The following table summarizes the consideration transferred to acquire IWS and the value of identified assets acquired and liabilities assumed at the acquisition date.
-Note the values herein are preliminary while management completes its assessment of the acquired assets and liabilities of IWS.
-The Company has 365 days following the close of the IWS Acquisition to finalize the purchase price allocation presented below:
+Starting in the first quarter of 2024, IWS' financial results were recorded within a newly formed Completions operating segment for the Company.
+The following table summarizes the consideration transferred to acquire IWS and the value of identified assets acquired and liabilities assumed at the acquisition date: